-- 4.6 A project summary is usually posted on the Project List on the EIB's website when the EIB formally requests the opinions of the Member State or the project host country and the European Commission, as required under Article 19 of the EIB Statute.
-This is considered to be the most suitable point for the first public statement when the EIB has reached a sufficiently advanced stage in discussions with a project promoter to commence the project's appraisal prior to a loan proposal going to the Board of Directors.
-The webpage of EIB's Project List informs the public of the possibility to get access to further information related to the listed projects upon request in accordance with section 5 below. - 4.7 The EIB shall publish project summaries of all investment projects at least 3 weeks 30 days before the project is considered for approval by the EIB's Board of Directors.
-However, aA limited number of project summaries
+- 4.54.6 A project summary is usually posted on the Project List on the EIB's website when the EIB formally requests the opinions of the Member State or the project host country and the European Commission, as required under Article 19 of the EIB Statute.
+This is considered to be the most suitable point for the first public statement when the EIB has reached a sufficiently advanced stage in discussions with a project promoter to commence the project's appraisal prior to a loan proposal going to the Board of Directors. - 4.64.7 The EIB shall publish project summaries of all investment projects at least 3 weeks before the project is considered for approval by the EIB's Board of Directors.5 However, aA limited number of project summaries are-may not be published before Board approval and, in some cases, not before loan signature in order to protect justified interests based on the exceptions to disclosure laid down in Section 5 of this Policy.
+The EIB cannot publish project-related information if the publication of such specific information would violate European Union law such as the Market Abuse Regulation. - 4.74.8 Project summaries generally include the name of the project, the project promoter or financial intermediaty (for intermediated loans), the location of the project, the sector it represents, a project